fac-15/FAC_guidebook/README.md

 ## How to run our project

-How to run our project:
+npm i
-npm i npm test to see tests if you're into that
+npm test to see tests if you're into that

-npm start to run server open localhost:5000
+npm start to run server
+open localhost:5000

 party